Where do you want to be? Let me help you reclaim your joy, and find your way back to your best life.

 But as therapist Kristie Overstreet explains, “Most issues within a couple start small and then grow in size when they don’t get resolved.
 This is where therapy can help, by giving tools and techniques to improve conflict resolution.”
 Most couples tell me they should have started therapy years earlier.

-If you’d like to explore whether couples therapy could benefit your relationship, scroll down to How Can I Help? and enter your name, email, and message to set up a consultation.
+If you’d like to explore whether couples therapy could benefit your relationship, scroll down to How Can I Help? and enter your name, email, and message.
 I’ll be back in touch as quickly as I can.

 “Relationships are a journey.